Random subcomplexes and Betti numbers of random edge ideals: Projective dimension, depth, and extremal Betti numbers

 \begin{proof}[Proof of Corollary \ref{cor:extremal}] As above suppose $p = n^{-\alpha}$ with $1/(d+1) < \alpha < 1/d$.
 For $G \sim G(n,p)$ we have seen that with high probability $\beta_{n - (d + 1), n}(R/I_G) \neq 0$, and in fact this must be an extremal Betti number by Hochster's formula.
 From Theorem \ref{RegularityTheorem} we see that if $k \geq d+2$ then with high probability $\beta_{i,i+k} = 0$ and hence there can be no extremal Betti numbers in rows larger than $d+1$.
 Since we are assuming $\kk = {\mathbb Q}$, part (2) of Theorem \ref{PdimTheorem} in particular implies that if $i > n-(d + 1)$ then $\beta_{i,j} = 0$ and hence there can also be no extremal Betti numbers in rows smaller than $d+1$.
 The result follows. \end{proof}

 In \cite{BCP} it is shown that taking the revlex generic initial ideal preserves extremal Betti numbers.
 This implies that $I$ has a single extremal Betti number if and only if $\text{gin}(I)$ does.
-From this we can conclude that if $R/I$ is Cohen-Macaulay then $R/I$ has an extremal number.
-Our random coedge ideals provide examples of non Cohen-Macaulay rings $R/I_G$ that have a single extremal Betti number.
+From this we can conclude that if $R/I$ is Cohen--Macaulay then $R/I$ has an extremal number.
+Our random coedge ideals provide examples of non Cohen--Macaulay rings $R/I_G$ that have a single extremal Betti number.

 We can summarize our results in this section in terms of the Betti table of $R/I_G$.
 As usual suppose $p=n^{-\alpha}$ for $1/(d + 1) < \alpha < 1/d$ and let $G \sim G(n,p)$.
 Then asymptotically the right-hand side of the Betti table of $R/I_G$ is given by the diagram in Table \ref{tbl:rightside}.
 For the case that $\kk = \Q$, we therefore have Corollary \ref{cor:extremal}.